 If you have any questions or comments, please feel free to call or email.
 Thank you for giving us the opportunity to help meet the nutritional requirements of your children.
 We appreciate the opportunity to do so.

-The Columbia School District will be operating under the Summer Food Service Program for School Year 2020-2021.
+The Columbia School District will be operating under the Seamless Summer Option Food Service Program for School Year 2021-2022.
 It is free to all children who are 18 and under.
-The program will begin October 1st, 2020 through May 25th, 2021.
+The program will begin July 28, 2021, through June 30, 2022.
 Through this program, all meals will be free to students.
 This institution is an equal opportunity provider.

 Please contact the Food Service Department at 601-736-9927 if you have any questions.